How Much Does It Cost to Repave a Driveway in 2025?

 Concrete

 Concrete driveways are a popular choice because they're versatile, durable, and long-lasting.
-They cost between $8 and $18 per square foot, and you can opt for stamped or stained finishes for a unique look (although these add to the base cost).
+Concrete driveways cost between $8 and $18 per square foot, and you can opt for stamped or stained finishes for a unique look (although these add to the base cost).

 Concrete requires minimal maintenance and can last 30 to 40 years in warmer climates.
-However, if you live in a cold area, concrete might not be the best option since it can crack when frozen.
+However, if you live in a cold area, concrete may not be the best option, as it can crack when exposed to freezing temperatures.

 Paving Stones

 Paving stones create a beautiful, unique driveway that lasts 50 to 100 years.
 Because individual bricks or paving stones can be replaced quickly, repairs are often easier and more affordable than for other driveways.
-Paver driveways cost $10 to $275 per square foot for materials and labor.
+Paver driveways cost between $10 and $75 per square foot, including materials and labor.

 Does Repaving a Driveway Increase Home Value?